 There remains a long journey ahead to achieve adequate Indigenous participation in natural resource management and other aspects of our modern society, but these are steps in the right direction.

 The Port Phillip & Westernport CMA was proud to establish its Indigenous Participation Plan in 2017.
 It sets the framework for our continued inclusive and productive engagement with Indigenous people.
-Our board and staff are very committed to increasing Indigenous participation in the work that we do including in environmental management and sustainable agriculture.
+Our board and staff are committed to increasing Indigenous participation in the work that they do, including in environmental management and sustainable agriculture.

-This plan links our everyday work with Indigenous people and identifies measures of success which will be monitored and reported to the Board.
+This plan links our everyday work with Indigenous communities and identifies measures of success which will be monitored and reported to the Board.

 Our Board will work alongside our Chief Executive Officer and staff to ensure strong support from all levels in our organisation for the implementation of this plan.
 We aim to make a strong contribution to ‘closing

 the gap’ in this region.

 Over the last three years, the PPWCMA has worked to develop formal partnership agreements with the region’s Traditional Owner organisations.
 The agreements formally confirm the PPWCMA’s commitment to work with Indigenous communities to increase their participation in natural resource management and sustainable agriculture.